Top Ten 3-D Myths

 wanted 3-D lensing for IFM, the Natural Vision camera rig would have

-Warner Bros. announced THEM as a 3-D production in the trades but the day they were going to film a test with the giant ants, the All-Media camera rig malfunctioned and not a single 3-D frame was shot.
+Warner Bros. announced THEM as a widescreen 3-D production in the trades but the day they were going to film a test with the giant ants, the All-Media camera rig malfunctioned and not a single 3-D frame was shot.
 This is documented in the studio production files.
-By the time filming commenced on September 29, 1953, the plans for 3-D photography had been dropped.
-Joan Weldon can be spotted using a stereo Realist in several scenes.
+By the time filming commenced for 1.75:1 on September 29, 1953, the plans for 3-D photography had been dropped.
+However, Joan Weldon can be spotted using a stereo Realist in several scenes.